Health Services in Northern Ireland

 How do I register for health services?

 When you arrive in Northern Ireland you must register with a General Practitioner (GP) at your local health centre to use the health service (except emergency services).

 When you register with a GP practice you will have to fill in a form – HS22X.
 You will receive a medical card and you can use this card to register with a dentist or with a different GP if you move to another area.
-Frontier workers resident in the Republic of Ireland and employed in Northern Ireland are entitled to a medical card and to avail of the National Health Service (NHS).
+Frontier workers resident in Ireland and employed in Northern Ireland are entitled to a medical card and to avail of the National Health Service (NHS).

 What types of treatment are you entitled to?

 - If you are living in Northern Ireland